EdgeNet-project/edgenet-legacy-2024/docs/tutorials/user_registration.md

 ### Create a request
 In the first place, you need to create a user registration object according to your information.
-This object must include username consisting of [allowed characters](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/), the namespace of the authority, which is a combination of **"authority"** prefix and authority nickname, you want yourself to register in, firstname, lastname, email, password, and roles.
+This object must include username consisting of [allowed characters](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/), the namespace of the authority, which is a combination of **"authority"** prefix and authority nickname, you want yourself to register in, firstname, lastname, email, and roles.
 Here is an example:

 ```yaml
 apiVersion: apps.edgenet.io/v1alpha